 - compliance with the Standards at all times and compliance with all relevant legal requirements (clauses 2.1 and 8.5)

 - reporting on compliance (clause 8.4)

 - keeping staff and clients informed (clause 8.6).

 You must remain compliant with the Standards at all times.
-When you monitor and review your RTO’s services, ensure you include any arrangements where services are provided by a third party—your RTO is at all times responsible for the quality and compliance of all services provided under its RTO registration, regardless of where or by whom they are delivered.
+When you monitor and review your RTO’s services, ensure you include any arrangements where services are provided by a third party.

 You are required to provide an annual declaration on whether your RTO complies with the Standards.
 Failure to submit this annual declaration is a breach of your conditions of registration as an RTO.
 All RTOs registered by ASQA as at 1 January in a given year must submit an annual declaration by 31 March that year.
 The declaration must cover your entire RTO scope (including any third-party services within Australia or overseas).